dragonxlwang/misc/scripts/cpp_notes.md

 defined in the class definition and may specify an initializer.
 It does not need an out-of-class definition:

+If a static data member of integral or enumeration type is declared const (and not volatile), it can be initialized with an initializer in which every expression is a constant expression, right inside the class definition:

+If a static data member of LiteralType is declared constexpr, it must be initialized with an initializer in which every expression is a constant expression, right inside the class definition;

+If a const non-inline (since C++17) static data member or a constexpr static data member (since C++11)(until C++17) is odr-used, a definition at namespace scope is still required, but it cannot have an initializer.
+A definition may be provided even though redundant (since C++17).

+If a static data member is declared constexpr, it is implicitly inline and does not need to be redeclared at namespace scope.
+This redeclaration without an initializer (formerly required as shown above) is still permitted, but is deprecated.

 ## [Why are only static const integral types & enums allowed In-class Initialization?](https://stackoverflow.com/questions/9656941/why-cant-i-initialize-non-const-static-member-or-static-array-in-class)

 The answer is hidden in Bjarne's quote read it closely, "C++ requires that every object